 Decisions to be made by the Next of Kin

-Chilean law requires that un-embalmed remains be cremated, interred, or embalmed within 48 hours.
+Chilean law requires that remains be cremated, interred, or preserved within 48 hours.
 Therefore, it is important that the family make difficult decisions as quickly as possible.

 Costs for all options will vary depending on the origin and destination of transport and the quality of casket desired.
 The varying exchange rate of the U.S. Dollar and the Chilean Peso will also affect these costs.
 Please note that all costs listed here are estimates, and are subject to change.

-Should you decide to have the remains returned to the U.S. for burial, the costs would be substantial, due to the high cost of air freight and embalming.
-The total cost for preparation and air shipment to the U.S. is approximately $4,000 to $8,000 USD, not including costs for transport within Chile.
+Traditional embalming is not allowed in Chile per Chilean Law.
+Preservation of the remains up to 30 days is possible.
+Should you decide to have the remains returned to the U.S. for burial, the costs would be substantial, due to the high cost of air freight and preservation.
+The total cost for preparation and air shipment to the U.S. is approximately $5,000 to $10,000 USD, not including costs for transport within Chile.
 Preparation and air shipment are carried out in accordance with the laws of and facilities available in Chile.
 Your loved one’s remains will need to be received in the U.S. by a licensed funeral home.
 You will need to make arrangements for receipt with the funeral home of your choice.
 We recommend that you consult with your funeral director to determine what will happen once your loved one arrives in the United States.

 Burial in Chile

 Should you decide to have your loved one buried in Chile, the total cost for preparation and burial is approximately $1,000 to $2,500 USD, not including costs for transport within Chile.
-Embalming is not customary in Chile, and refrigerated storage facilities may be limited in remote areas.
+Refrigerated storage facilities may be limited in remote areas.
 Burial would usually take place within 48 hours after death.

 Cremation in Chile

-The cost for cremation in Chile is approximately $2,000 USD, not including costs for transport within Chile.
+The cost for cremation in Chile is approximately $2,000 to $4,000 USD, not including costs for transport within Chile.

 Cremation in Chile, Disposition in the US

-The cost for preparation, cremation, and air shipment of ashes to the U.S. is approximately $2,000 USD, not including costs for transport within Chile.
+The cost for preparation, cremation, and air shipment of ashes to the U.S. is approximately $2,500 to $4,500 USD, not including costs for transport within Chile.
 This amount also does not cover transport to the United States, since that depends on whether a person takes the cremated remains or a courier service is used.